nathsimpson/isobel/README.md

 Isobel includes a bunch of premade services, but you can also create your own.

-Here is a minumum implementation of Isobel.
+Here is a minimum implementation of Isobel.

 ```javascript
 const ISOBEL = require("@isobel/core");